 Mythology of Dimmuborgir

 According to Icelandic folklore, Dimmuborgir is the home of a homicidal troll Gryla, her third husband and their sons The Yule Lads.
-The sons come back in the snow to give children either gifts or rotten potatoes depending on whether they've behaved well or not.
+The sons come back in the snow to give children either gifts or rotten potatoes depending on whether they had behaved well or not.